spajk-cz/Add-nginx-virtual-hosts/README.md

 Hooooray! :tada:

+## Next tasks
-- [ ] Add automatic script for Certbot and generate valid SSL certificate
+- [ ] Add automatic script for Certbot to generate valid SSL certificate for each new host
+- [ ] Create https version of virtual host index.html file